noaa-ocs-modeling/Incremental_Variational_Data_Assimilation_Tides/example_1_global_testcase/README.md

        LTEs_BW_bohai_v03t2_20230331.m

        Iteration: 2;

        Friction: CF=8;

-   Those infor will be saved at the output file name.
+       Those info will be saved at the output file name.
 Each harmonic takes about half an hour using one processor.

    output results to